matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 method2 wait for mLock2 First
 ```

-### 9. Creating a java.lang.Thread instance
+### 9. Creating a Thread instance

-- In Java, a thread is represented by an object - an instance of java.lang.Thread or its subclass.
+- In Java, a thread is represented by an object - an instance of `java.lang.Thread` or its subclass.
-- First approach is to create that subclass and override the run() method.
+- First approach is to create that subclass and override the `run()` method.

 ```java
 class MyThread extends Thread {